-Items serviced from the exterior of the motor home are reached through the front engine access door.
-This door permits servicing the 12-volt batteries, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir and windshield washer.
+Items serviced from the exterior of the motor home are reached through the rear engine access door.
+This door permits servicing the radiator and coolant system, the engine oil level and oil filler cap, and the power steering reservoir.

-On the Cruise Air, the engine compartment cover, located between the driver and passenger seats, gives access to the air cleaner and allows access for major service.
+On the Encounter, the engine compartment is located under the bed and gives acces to the air cleaner and allows entry for major service.

 When the engine is being serviced from inside the motor home, protect your carpet and furnishings against oil and dirt.
 Your serviceman will be glad to use a protective cloth if you remind him.